stefanbschneider/old-blog/_posts/2021-02-05-django-bootstrap.md

 (described in a [previous post](https://stefanbschneider.github.io/blog/django-heroku)) by adding a simple form and rendering it with Bootstrap 5 and `crispy`.

+TODO: add a simple "name" field, which is used to then print "Name XY says Hello World! + counter" Don't save name to DB

 # Installing Bootstrap and `django-crispy-forms`